-$^{{}^{5}}$ We do not utilize a panel structure of the data as only 293 individuals were displaced in the 2008 survey, compared to the 912 displaced individuals in the 2003 survey.
+$^{^{5}}$ We do not utilize a panel structure of the data as only 293 individuals were displaced in the 2008 survey, compared to the 912 displaced individuals in the 2003 survey.
 Also, displacement status is time invariant.

-Silva, 2013).
+1995 due to the war, a desirable feature in the analysis of forced displacement (Ruiz and Vargas-Silva, 2013).
 In particular, forced migrants are identified using a question: "Did you change your place of living between 1991 and 1995?"; where the five answers are: Yes, as a refugee/displaced person; Yes, for a job; Yes, to participate in a war; Yes, for some other reason; No. We exclude individuals that migrated in order to participate in the war, individuals that migrated for a job and ones that moved for other reasons, using the war displaced as a treatment and non-movers as a control group.6